gjoeckel/otter/README.md

 See `project-rules.md` → "Terminal Selection Matrix" for the canonical rules and `Appendix A: Command Reference` for full commands.

+For automation/agents:
+- Use Git Bash for all git commands and keep multi-step flows in a single session.
+- Avoid invoking Git Bash via PowerShell wrappers to prevent quoting/PSReadLine issues.
+- Always pass `-m` or `-F .commitmsg` for commits to avoid editor prompts.

 ---

 ## Architecture Overview